keift/blog/linux/install-tailscale.md

 sudo tailscale up
 ```

-Meanwhile, open the authorization link that appears and continue by selecting your own account or the network to which you were invited.

 Finally, open the menu of the machine labeled **"Exit Node"** from [Tailscale dashboard](https://login.tailscale.com/admin/machines) and select the **"Use as exit node"** option in **"Edit route settings..."**.

 ## 5. Connect to the exit node